20th Television: 20th Television (production arm) (1989–1994)

 Also in 1991, David E. Kelley, who had produced two shows for Steven Bochco, L.A.
-Law and Doogie Howser, M.D., announced that he was quitting to sign a joint agreement with CBS and Twentieth Television.
+Law and Doogie Howser, M.D., announced that he was quitting to sign a joint agreement with CBS and 20th Television.
 The first program to come out of the deal was the family dramedy Picket Fences, which premiered in the 1992–93 season.
 In 1992, Peter Roth, who had left Stephen J. Cannell's production company, joined 20th Television, and was instrumental in the development of the subsequent seasons.

-In the 1992–93 season, Twentieth Television sold the sitcom Rhythm & Blues to NBC, but it failed to catch on in the ratings.
-This was followed by a joint production between British-based WitzEnd Productions, Twentieth Television and CBS Entertainment Productions, Dudley, which was a vehicle for Dudley Moore, which aired in the spring of 1993, but it also failed to catch on in the ratings.
+In the 1992–93 season, 20th Television sold the sitcom Rhythm & Blues to NBC, but it failed to catch on in the ratings.
+This was followed by a joint production between British-based WitzEnd Productions, 20th Television and CBS Entertainment Productions, Dudley, which was a vehicle for Dudley Moore, which aired in the spring of 1993, but it also failed to catch on in the ratings.
 The company had also distributed the half-hour crime drama Likely Suspects for the Fox network, which was produced by Four Point Entertainment.
 In mid-1992, actor Chevy Chase received a deal with 20th Television to star in a late night comedy show, titled The Chevy Chase Show but it tanked after only one season on the air.

-By the 1993–94 season, Twentieth Television sold The X-Files to Fox, which became very profitable for the division, spawning 9 seasons, a revival series and a multimedia franchise.
-That same season, Twentieth Television distributed another high-profile project, NYPD Blue for ABC, produced by Steven Bochco Productions, which would go on to last for twelve seasons.
+By the 1993–94 season, 20th Television sold The X-Files to Fox, which became very profitable for the division, spawning 9 seasons, a revival series and a multimedia franchise.
+That same season, 20th Television distributed another high-profile project, NYPD Blue for ABC, produced by Steven Bochco Productions, which would go on to last for twelve seasons.
 Fox also sold South Central, originally proposed by CBS, to the Fox television network for the spring of 1994.
 Also, for the spring of 1994, Fox distributed the Steven Bochco-produced drama The Byrds of Paradise, which was aired on ABC.

 By the 1994–95 season, Chicago Hope, the second show from the Kelley–CBS–20th Television deal, went on to be a hit, lasting for six seasons.
-The Twentieth Television production company also sold The 5 Mrs. Buchanans to CBS, and Wild Oats, to the Fox television network.
+The 20th Television production company also sold The 5 Mrs. Buchanans to CBS, and Wild Oats, to the Fox television network.